api3dao/old-api3-docs/docs/airnode/v0.8/reference/chain-idiosyncrasies.md

 ### Avalanche

-Gas fees on Avalanche mainnet are often underestimated when using `legacy` as a `txType`.
-The error manifests as the max fee per gas being set to less than the block base fee, resulting in unfulfilled requests.
-A solution to this is to set `gasPriceMultiplier` to slightly greater than `1` e.g. `1.1`.
+Gas prices on Avalanche mainnet are often underestimated when using getting `type 0` estimates (e.g. for the `providerRecommendedGasPrice` strategy).
+The error manifests as the `maxFeePerGas` being set to less than the block `baseFeePerGas`, resulting in unfulfilled requests.
+A solution to this is to set `recommendedGasPriceMultiplier` to slightly greater than `1` e.g. `1.1`.

 ### Arbitrum